aws-samples/aws-cdk-examples/java/hello-world/README.md

 Specifically, it will tell the toolkit to use the `mvn exec:java` command as the entry point of your application.
-After changing your Java code, you will be able to run the CDK toolkits commands as usual (Maven will recompile as needed):
+After changing your Java code, you will be able to run the CDK toolkit commands as usual (Maven will recompile as needed):

     $ cdk ls
     <list all stacks in this program>